AidanAShahmaram/NomNoms/README.md

 <pre><code>
   npm start
 </code></pre>
-<p>Now if you head to the browser of your choice, you can access the program by entering the following path: http://localhost:3000</p>
+<p>Now if you head to your browser, you can access the program through the following path: http://localhost:3000</p>

 <h2>SACKS</h2>
 <p>Sean Silver</p>